Ryan Scoville

 Biography

 Professor Scoville teaches and writes on U.S. foreign relations law and international law.
-A Fulbright Scholar and a former managing editor for AJIL Unbound, his research has been discussed in a number of national media outlets, including the New York Times, the Washington Post, the L.A.
+His research has appeared in leading academic journals, influenced federal legislation, and been discussed in a number of national media outlets, including the New York Times, the Washington Post, the L.A.
 Times, The Atlantic, and Foreign Policy.
-One of his articles (Ad Hoc Diplomats) played an important role in the drafting of Section 5105 of the State Department Authorization Act of 2021, which limits the president's ability to appoint special envoys without the Senate's advice and consent.
-Another one of his articles (Unqualified Ambassadors) proposed reforms that were embraced by the Ambassador Oversight & Transparency Act (S.4849, 116th Cong.
-(2020)).
+He is a periodic contributor at Lawfare and serves as an Adviser for the Restatement (Fourth) of the Foreign Relations Law of the United States.
+He is also a Fulbright Scholar and a former managing editor for AJIL Unbound.
 Since 2022, Yale Law School's Media Freedom & Information Access Clinic has represented him in a lawsuit that challenges and seeks to reform the State Department's chronically slow responses to FOIA requests.

 Before entering academia, Professor Scoville worked as a litigation associate in the Tokyo office of the law firm of Morrison & Foerster, and served as a law clerk for Judge Milan D. Smith, Jr. of the U.S. Court of Appeals for the Ninth Circuit and Judge Neil V. Wake of the U.S. District Court for the District of Arizona.
 He also worked briefly at the Arms Control Association and the Defense Department's Office of the General Counsel (International Affairs).